-Foreign exchange losses on the translation of United States dollar revenue into Euros and the revaluation of interest bearing long-term debt and non-interest bearing trade payables denominated in United States dollars of \$823 were incurred during Q1 2017.
-This compared to a foreign exchange loss of \$570 in Q1 2016.
+Foreign exchange losses (gains) on the translation of United States dollar revenue into Euros and Canadian dollars as well as the revaluation of interest bearing long-term debt and non-interest bearing trade payables denominated in United States dollars of (\$244) were incurred during the 9 mos 2017.
+This compared to a foreign exchange (gain) of (\$850) in the 9 mos 2016.